Meditation at Kannon Do

 Everyone is welcome to practice at Kannon Do, without requirement of membership.
 However, Kannon Do's ongoing operation is only possible through donations of members and friends.
 Financial support of Kannon Do is based on the traditional Buddhist practice of Dana, an expression of charity and generosity.
 The Dana concept of giving asks each of us to consider contributing to Kannon Do according to our own personal means, rather than by a specified dues amount.

-For more information, see the Support page.
+For more information, see the Helping Out page.

 What does being a member of Kannon Do entail, and how do I become a member?